Trippier's 10-week ban put on hold by FIFA

 A FIFA spokesperson confirmed on Sunday: "Following the appeal and, specifically, the request for provisional measures lodged by the club Atletico Madrid, the FIFA Appeal Committee has approved to stay the extension of the suspension against Kieran Trippier until the procedure is over before the FIFA Appeal Committee."

-Trippier will miss Sunday's game between Atleti and Deportivo Alaves after being left out of the squad.

-The former Tottenham man has played in 19 matches in all competitions this season for the LaLiga title-hopefuls, who are a point behind Real Madrid at the top of the table but with three games in hand.
+The former Tottenham man has played in 19 matches in all competitions this season for the LaLiga title-hopeful, which sits two-points clear of Real Madrid at the top of the LaLiga table.